cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 > Virtual Machine (EVM), which can execute scripts using an international network of public nodes.
 "Gas", an internal
 > transaction pricing mechanism, is used to mitigate spam and allocate resources on the network.

-I like a few aspects of this project:
+I like a several aspects of this project:

 * It is well used every day and growing in popularity
 * It seems to have a broad vision; the blockchain as a platform for smart contracts is enticing